Etherpod/Ship-Enhancements/README.md

 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 - **Add Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Set it up wherever you want and roast a marshmallow.
+- **Add Expedition Flag**: Adds a portable flag to the ship between the cockpit and the supplies section.
+Place it down somewhere if you want to mark some exploratory feat or if you want to mark where you've been.
 - **Add Ship Tether**: Adds a few hooks to the ship cabin.
 You can attach these hooks to pretty much any surface- including the ship- and tether yourself to them.
 If you want to get even crazier, grab a second hook after tethering to one and tether to the new one; it will connect the two hooks together.
 - **Gravity Landing Gear**: Adds a switch to the cockpit that powers your landing gear with gravitational force, letting you stick to surfaces.
 It's a bit fragile though, and only works if your landing gear isn't damaged.
 - **Thrust Modulator**: Adds an interface to the cockpit that lets you lower or disproportionately raise the maximum thrust your ship can use.
 Stacks with the smooth thrust option from General Enhancements.